 Material errors discovered in prior period figures are corrected retrospectively by amending opening balances and comparative amounts for the prior period.
+These restatements are also clearly marked in the Statement.

 Exceptional Items

 Exceptional items are those which are separately identified by virtue of their size or incidence to enable a full understanding of the Council's financial performance.
 The nature and amount of these items is disclosed separately, either on the face of the Comprehensive Income and Expenditure Statement or in the notes to the accounts, depending on how significant the items are.